MarcosSevert/Fake-News-Detection/README.md

 # Fake-News-Detection
 A king of yellow journalism, fake news is false information and hoaxes spread through social media and other online media to achieve a political agenda.
 In this data science project idea, i will use Python to build a model that can accurately detect whether a piece of news is real or fake.
 I’ll build a TfidfVectorizer and use a PassiveAggressiveClassifier to classify news into “Real” and “Fake”.

+## What is a TfidfVectorizer?
+The TfidfVectorizer converts a collection of raw documents into a matrix of TF-IDF features.
+- TF (Term Frequency): The number of times a word appears in a document is its Term Frequency.
+A higher value means a term appears more often than others, and so, the document is a good match when the term is part of the search terms.
+- IDF (Inverse Document Frequency): Words that occur many times a document, but also occur many times in many others, may be irrelevant.
+IDF is a measure of how significant a term is in the entire corpus.

+## What is a PassiveAggressiveClassifier?
+Passive Aggressive algorithms are online learning algorithms.
+Such an algorithm remains passive for a correct classification outcome, and turns aggressive in the event of a miscalculation, updating and adjusting.
+Unlike most other algorithms, it does not converge.
+Its purpose is to make updates that correct the loss, causing very little change in the norm of the weight vector.